Natural Water Process Decaf

-EGCG antioxidants remain in green tea leaves when they are decaffeinated using patented natural water method.
-With patented water method, Edible Green® Decaffeinated sencha green tea powder contains 14.03% of Catechins.
+Our process is called the Natural Water Method, which uses water to remove most of the caffeine.
+EGCG antioxidants remain in green tea leaves when they are decaffeinated using the patented natural water method.
+With the patented water method, Edible Green® Decaffeinated sencha green tea powder contains 14.03% of Catechins.

 Translated from “Report on Decaffeination Process of Green Tea”